Hard Money Loans for Multi-Family Properties in Boston in Boston, MA

 Do you work with first-time multi-family investors?

-Yes, we regularly finance first-time multi-family investors, particularly for smaller properties like duplexes and triple-deckers.
-We evaluate these applications based on the investor's preparation, property fundamentals, and realistic business planning.
-First-time investors should expect slightly conservative leverage and may benefit from partnering with experienced sponsors for larger initial acquisitions.
+Yes.
+We finance first-time multi-family investors, particularly for smaller properties like duplexes and triple-deckers where the scale is manageable and the Massachusetts landlord-tenant framework is navigable with proper preparation.
+First-time borrowers should expect conservative initial leverage and may benefit from partnering with an experienced property manager or co-sponsor for larger initial acquisitions.